eyaler/uku3le/README.md

 Chord importance is determined not necessarily by prevalence, but by the number of complete songs they allow playing given the other chords.
 This is an optimization problem called the [densest k-subhypergraph problem](https://arxiv.org/abs/1605.04284), which we solve by brute force.

-For example the 6 most prevalent chords by songs are: C, D, F, G, Em, A. The 6 most prevalent chords by chord instances are: C, D, F, G, Am, A.
+For example, the 6 most prevalent chords, counting songs are: C, D, F, G, Em, A. The 6 most prevalent chords, counting chord instances are: C, D, F, G, Am, A.
 And the 6 most important chords, that is the 6 chords that allow playing the maximal number of complete songs are: C, D, F, G, Em, Am.
 Which makes sense for the latter as this is just the combination of the chords of the [most popular](http://www.hooktheory.com/blog/music-theory-analysis-1300-songs-for-songwriting-part2)
 I-V-vi-IV progression for the [most popular](http://www.hooktheory.com/blog/i-analyzed-the-chords-of-1300-popular-songs-for-patterns-this-is-what-i-found) C major (C-G-Am-F) and G major (G-D-Em-C) scales.